Sung-99/Tuto-git/README.md

 git push
 ```

-*It is just a way of push all work to remote repo*
+*It is just a way of push all work to remote repo.*